 A pinkwasher is a company or . . . → Read More: 8.
 Taking Action Against Pinkwashing: An Interview with Breast Cancer Action’s Karuna Jaggar

 Why does BCA so fiercely object to Breast Cancer Awareness Month?
 What is so wrong with pink ribbon marketing?
 Why on earth would corporations involved in the treatment and diagnosis of women with breast cancer try to control how the public understands the disease?

-Curious about . . . → Read More: “The Politics of Breast Cancer” Webinar: Sign Up Today!
+Curious about the answers to these questions?
+Join us for the first of our monthly webinars, “The Politics of Breast Cancer”- a crash course on the “pinking” of breast cancer, environmental causes of . . . → Read More: “The Politics of Breast Cancer” Webinar: Sign Up Today!

 When Breast Cancer Action asked if I would be interested in writing a letter of support for their organization, I said YES without hesitation.

 How could I not support this organization?
-BCA’s focus on root causes and systemic issues benefits not only the cause of breast cancer but extends to patients’ rights, environmental protections, social . . . → Read More: My Letter of Support for Breast Cancer Action
+BCA’s focus on root causes and systemic issues benefits not only the cause of breast cancer but extends to patients’ rights, environmental protections, social disparities, safe and effective treatments, and truth in advertising.
+As my letter of support (below) indicates, BCA is an active part of the SOLUTION to a grave social problem.
+If you’re . . . → Read More: My Letter of Support for Breast Cancer Action